 - Store all project and company-related files with Docs

-- Track the time your tasks take right inside ClickUp
+- Track the time your tasks take, right from ClickUp

 - Monitor your team’s daily activity levels with Pulse

-- Available for desktop, mobile, voice, and browser platforms
+- Available for desktop, mobile (Android and iOS app), voice, and browser platforms

 2. Pivotal Tracker